A video allegedly shows a dead mermaid which washed up on a beach in Florida. Is this real or fake?

 - There is a lack of sand on the body, which presumably tumbled around in the water before washing ashore.

 - The video’s description states that the mermaid was “sent to Australia for further scientific study.”
-There have been no scientific reports about such a creature from Australia, or anywhere else.
+There were no scientific reports about such a creature from Australia, or anywhere else.

 - The texture and cracks on the mermaid’s torso and face indicate it may be made of paper mache or plastic.

-We posted a video rebuttal to the “dead Florida mermaid” video, which summarizes some of the points above.
+We posted an initial video rebuttal to the “dead Florida mermaid” video above, summarizing some of the points above.
 You can watch it below.